sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/20_MultiPage_SPA_React_Router/271_Using_NavLinks.md

 Created Sunday 28 August 2022

 ### Why
 Consider this [code](https://github.com/exemplar-codes/react-router-demo/commit/28ac9b51da8d683876eca2e41d0a6bd2ef826621).
 There's an important feature that's missing - we should be able to somehow highlight where we are (by highlighting the link).
-This, if done, normally, will take some custom code.
+This, if done, normally, will take some custom code, i.e. something like `className={window.location.pathname === '.../path' ? {styles_for_navLink}: {}}`.

-But React Router provides a functionality to add CSS classes to a links based on the current URL.
-Instead of `Link` (which is agnostic to current URL), use `NavLink`, which will add a class to the link for a given URL.
+React Router provides a functionality to *add* CSS classes to links based on the current URL.
+Instead of `Link` (which is agnostic to current URL), use `NavLink`, which accepts a class as prop that get applied conditionally based on current URL.

 ### How
 Syntax: